MostlyAdequate/mostly-adequate-guide-es/ch8-es.md

 Finalmente, un uso para esa misteriosa funcion `id`.
 Ella simplemente retorna un `Left` para pasar un mensaje de error a `console.log`.
 Hacemos nuestra aplicacion mas robusta obligando un tratamiento de errores con `getAge`.
 Y con esto, estamos preparados para seguir con un tipo completamente diferente de functor.

-Finally, a use for that mysterious `id` function.
-It simply parrots back the value in the `Left` to pass the error message to `console.log`.
-We've made our fortune telling app more robust by enforcing error handling from within `getAge`.
-We either slap the user with a hard truth like a high five from a palm reader or we carry on with our process.
-And with that, we're ready to move on to an entirely different type of functor.

 ## Old McDonald had Effects...